Brunson scores 41, Mavs make 22 3s in Game 2 win vs Jazz

 TIP-INS

-Jazz: Utah wiped out a five-point deficit in the final minute of of the first quarter to tie the game at 24l.
+Jazz: Utah wiped out a five-point deficit in the final minute of of the first quarter to tie the game at 24.
 The sequence started with Gobert’s putback dunk.
-The 7-foot-1 center, the NBA’s top defensive player three of the previous four seasons who finished third for this season’s award announced earlier Monday, then blocked what looked like was going to be an easy inside basket by Josh Green.
-Then came a 3-pointer from Clarkson, who initially was tripped up moving through the lane.
-He got the pass off, and then got the ball back to hit from the left corner.
+The 7-foot-1 center, the NBA’s top defensive player three of the previous four seasons who finished third for this season’s award announced earlier Monday, then had a block before a 3 from Clarkson, who initially was tripped up moving through the lane before getting up and getting the ball back in the corner.

-Mavericks: The Mavs finished 21 of 41 on 3s (51.2%) and shot 50% overall (36 of 72). ..
-Dallas led the NBA during the regular season with 17 wins after coming back from deficits of at least 10 points. … Dwight Powell got called for a foul against Gobert, who was trying to convert a lob pass into a basket midway through the third quarter.
-The Dallas crowd reacted loudly to the call, and was even louder when Gobert then missed both free throws.
+Mavericks: The Mavs finished 21 of 41 on 3s (51.2%) and shot 50% overall (36 of 72). … Spencer Dinwiddie had all three Dallas turnovers, two on plays that could have easily been fouls against Utah.
+He had 17 points and six assists. … Dallas led the NBA during the regular season with 17 wins after coming back from deficits of at least 10 points.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports